mabel-dev/orso/README.md

 Orso is not intended to compete with [Polars](https://www.pola.rs/) or [Pandas](https://pandas.pydata.org/) (or your favorite ~~bear~~ DataFrame technology), instead it is developed as a common layer for HadroDB and Opteryx.

-In Opteryx, Orso provides much of the functionality of the Cursor.
+In Opteryx, Orso provides most of the database Cursor functionality.

+In Mabel, Orso provides the data schema and validation functionality.

 In HadroDB, Orso provides functionality for handling datasets.